haquema/makers-javascript-fndamentals/contents/2-arrays.md

 # Arrays and functions

 Javascript Arrays work in a similar way to other languages - they are list of values.
-We can use them to store all sorts of interesting things - list of numbers, strings, etc.
+We can use them to store all sorts of interesting things - numbers, strings, etc. Even functions!

 ## Objectives